Citizenship By Investment - RIF Trust

 Flag of Dominica Dominica

-Citizens of Dominica can travel to 144 countries without requiring a visa, including the European Schengen Area and China.
-Welcome to a world of new travel opportunities and the chance to claim dual citizenship.
+Citizens of Dominica can travel to 156 countries without requiring a visa, including the European Schengen area and China.
+Welcome to a world of new travel horizons and the opportunity to obtain dual citizenship.

 View programme